 A trip to Disney in the middle of the summer can be brutally hot – trust me!
 We went on one of the hottest summer days and had the drenched clothes to prove it.
 So if you’re planning on visiting Disney World in the summer, here are some MommyMoAdventures-proven ways to beat the heat at the parks.

-While some people tend to avoid a trip to Disney World in the summer due to the blazing heat, many people plan their Disney World trips in the summer because that’s when they have vacation time or when the family is all together.
+While some people tend to avoid a trip to Disney World in the summer due to the blazing heat, many people plan their Disney World summer vacation because that’s when they have vacation time or when the family is all together.
 Either way, a Disney World vacation in Summer can still be fantastic if you know how to beat the heat!

 While there’s no guarantee that it will rain every day at Disney in the summer, there’s a very good chance of rain showers almost every day.
 We have yet to be at Disney World without rain, but in the summer, it might just last for an hour or so and then pass.
 The rain often comes and goes quickly, and then you can go back to your magical day.